Natzalia/xenA/README.md

 - You can join our [support server](https://discord.gg/opheliaa)
 - You can boost our server, or contribute by donating a Nitro giveaway
 - Star This repostory
-- anything done to support us is appriciated!
+- anything done to support us is appriciated.